 Gorgonzola Sauce for Steak: A Perfect Match

-Gorgonzola Cream Sauce for Pasta:
+Gorgonzola Pasta:

-A Dreamy Cream Sauce Pasta is another fabulous way to enjoy gorgonzola cream sauce.
+A dreamy cream sauce pasta is another fabulous way to enjoy gorgonzola cream sauce.
 When mixed with pasta, the sauce creates a silky coating that transforms a simple noodle dish into something you might pay top dollar for at a restaurant.
 You can use it with any pasta shape you like; fettuccine and penne both work wonders.
 At the same time, using the sauce with gnocchi creates an irresistibly pillowy and textured experience because of the nature of that particular dumpling.

-FAQ: Gorgonzola Cream Sauce Questions Answered!
+Gorgonzola Cream Sauce FAQ

-A: Of course!
+Of course!
 You can make it ahead of time, let it cool, and then stash it in the refrigerator in an airtight container for up to three days.
 Warm it gently on the stove when you're ready to enjoy it.
-Note: if you want some chunks oc cheese in your sauce, save some cheese to add at the very alst minute so it doesn't melt all the way.
+Note: if you want some chunks oc cheese in your sauce, save some cheese to add at the very last minute so it doesn't melt all the way.

-A: You can, but note that the texture changes slightly when thawed.
+You can, but note that the texture changes slightly when thawed.
 Freeze in an airtight container, and thaw in the fridge overnight.
 Reheat on low, stirring well to restore its creamy texture.

 Now go and add Gorgonzola Cream Sauce to Everything!